Special Considerations for UURAF and Mid-SURE Abstracts

 - Abstracts are limited to 250 words in length.

-- Submit abstracts as one paragraph with no breaks.
+- Submit abstracts as one paragraph with no breaks and no footnotes.

 - Many visitors to UURAF and Mid-SURE will be unfamiliar with your discipline and its vocabulary.
 Take this into consideration when writing your abstract.